 Jojoba Oil for the Win!

-Beard oils really aren't that complicated, when you get down to it, and many of them have the same ingredients.
-Usually it's an essential oil or two, a carrier oil or two, a scent or two, and some vitamins for skin care.
-Most of the ingredients you'll see in a beard oil fall into those categories.
+Beard oils really aren’t that complicated, when you get down to it, and many of them have the same ingredients.
+Usually it’s an essential oil or two, a carrier oil or two, a scent or two, and some vitamins for skin care.
+Most of the ingredients you’ll see in a

-That's not to say beard oils are easy to concoct—it can be tricky to choose ingredients, and then to find a balance—but many beard oils use the same ingredients.
-If you look at the ingredient list on any ten beard oils, you'll probably see a lot sweet almond, a lot of argan oil, and a lot of Vitamin E. Those are all great ingredients, but they're not rare in a beard oil.
-The ingredient that is rare—and seems to be only be found in higher-end, "posh" oils like Brisk—is jojoba.
+That’s not to say beard oils are easy to concoct—it can be tricky to choose ingredients, and then to find a balance—but many beard oils use the same ingredients.
+If you look at the ingredient list on any ten beard oils, you’ll probably see a lot sweet almond, a lot of argan oil, and a lot of Vitamin E. Those are all great ingredients, but they’re not rare in a

 We’re not sure why that is—perhaps it costs more than other ingredients; we’re not sure—but we do get very excited when we see it, because it’s got some incredible characteristics that are both good for your beard hair AND the skin beneath it.
 For your whiskers and facial hair, it:

 > Is chock full of nutrients that give hair body.
 It’s got, in no particular order, Vitamins A, E, and F; it has anti-proliferative, antimicrobial, and antifungal properties; and it features antioxidants that can protect against damage from free radicals that can cause skin to prematurely age.
 All of that, in a single ingredient—that’s lovely, and